 Pulmonaria is a large genus with varieties that will grow almost everywhere.
 Its season is early spring when most other plants are barely poking out of the ground.
 It flowers in brilliant blue, pink, and white.
 Many will change color, as they mature and are pollinated

 Pulmonaria is a low growing plant, although the flower stalks can reach a foot and a half.
 Bees love the blossoms.
-Most varieties will self seed as well as spread by rhizomes, so they make a nice choice as a ground cover.
-They are slow to spread, though.
+Most varieties will self-seed as well as spread by rhizomes, so it makes a nice choice as a ground cover.
+It is slow to spread, however.

-- Leaves: Oval, pointed leaves.
-Leaves can be solid green, of varying intensities, or variegated with spots or splashes of white.
+Its oval, pointed leaves can be solid green of varying intensity or variegated with spots or splashes of white.
 Lungwort/pulmonaria is also known as Jerusalem cowslip and spotted dog.

 Pulmonaria is hardy from USDA Zones 4 - 8, and its mature plants can grow up to 14 inches tall.

 Garden Design with Pulmonaria